Only Real Madrid can win Champions League - Christian Karembeu

 "Only Real can win it [the Champions League], that's it.

 "In Kiev, who's going to play against Real, this I don't know.
-Real will be in Kiev however, yes."
+Real will be in Kiev, yes."

 And Karembeu – who won the Champions League twice with Madrid – was just as positive about Zidane's prospects in coaching, despite him coming under pressure at the Santiago Bernabeu.